From the C-Suite: What Your Company Should Know About Crisis Planning

 Gillan: First, should any sort of a crisis arise you need to have a community-based solution.
 There should be other stakeholder groups involved in your crisis planning.
 Whether it’s local media, interdependent businesses or first responders, those relationships are best built well in advance.
 Those will be the people helping your team and organization through a crisis situation.
-As a leader, if you don’t have a crisis communication strategy for your company you can and will be adversely effected by the public’s perception of how you brought your team through the crisis.
+As a leader, if you don’t have a crisis communication strategy for your company you can and will be adversely affected by the public’s perception of how you brought your team through the crisis.

 Second, there’s real financial incentive to being prepared for a crisis.
 Whether it be through cybersecurity solutions, business continuity or crisis communication planning, studies have shown firms save 15 dollars for every dollar they spend on crisis planning.
 It is something enterprise risk managers, no matter the business type should be taking seriously.

 Increasingly we are seeing a public expectation that companies perform and communicate well during an emergency; those who do not are being criticized harshly and often times senior management is held personally responsible, especially when there are releases of hazardous materials into a community.

 ONB: Cybersecurity is a focus area for ONB and New Brunswick.
 Is there a cybersecurity component to ESI?

 Gillan: With the recent exercise at Port SJ there were discussions of cybersecurity scenarios coming to the forefront; ESI has in recent weeks partnered with a U.S. firm to assist in providing these types of validation exercises internationally.
 I’ve had occasion to see a presentation from CyberNB on NB’s approach to the emerging threat, this is a tremendous initiative for New Brunswick.
 Via ONB/CyberNB we expect potential growth opportunities for ESI.

-ONB: What else helped you realize there was need for ESI’s services?
+ONB: What else helped you realize there was a need for ESI’s services?